-It is the intention of this County to incorporate hazard mitigation planning and natural hazard risk reduction as an integral component of the County's administrative, regulatory and operational framework.
-A summary of how the County currently integrates hazard mitigation into daily operations is presented below.
-In addition, the County identified specific integration activities that will be incorporated into procedures and are included in their updated mitigation strategy.
+It is the intention of Sussex County to incorporate hazard mitigation planning and natural hazard risk reduction as an integral component of the county's administrative, regulatory and operational framework.
+A summary of how Sussex County currently integrates hazard mitigation into daily operations is presented below.
+In addition, the county identified specific integration activities that will be incorporated into procedures and are included in their updated mitigation strategy.